-CLAUSE CONTRACT 4.4 4.4 Procedure Any pe rformance review conducted shall take the format of the following procedure: 4.4.1 Agreed Key Result Areas shall be developed bi-annually and structured from Council's adopted Strategic Community Plan.
-4.4.2 If performance in any of the Key Result Areas is considered unsatisfactory by either party, specific examples illustrating the performance gap must be identified. which are most clearly linked to the achievement of the Council's strategic objecting important that these goals are tangible and measureable, and within the Chief E Key Result Areas should not be developed to cover all aspects of the position, only those which are most clearly linked to the achievement of the Council's strategic objectives.
+CLAUSE CONTR RACT 4.4 4.4 Procedure Any per rformance review conducted shall take the format of the following procedure: 4.4.1 Agreed Key Result Areas shall be developed bi-annually and structured from Council's adopted Strategic Community Plan.
+4.4.2 If performance in any of the Key Result Areas is considered unsatisfactory by either party, specific examples illustrating the performance gap must be identified.
+4.4.3 Key Result Areas should not be developed to cover all aspects of the position, only those which are most clearly linked to the achievement of the Council's strategic objectives.
 It is important that these goals are tangible and measureable, and within the Chief Executive Officer's area of control and authority.
 4.4.4 A report should be prepared describing the assessment developed during the performance review, changes to be made, special tasks to be done, or decisions to follow as a result of the evaluation.